 The current invention additionally encompasses a method 25 of preparing formulations of topiramate, comprising an extended release component, and an optional immediate release component, wherein topiramate is released from the formulation at the sustained rate along the pre-determined release profile.
-The method comprises the following steps: 30 determining specific amounts of the extended release component and the immediate release component necessary to produce the pre-determined release profile; and
+The method comprises the following steps: 30

-3. incorporating the specified amounts of the components 35 into the formulation.
+- 1. determining the desired release profile; - determining specific amounts of the extended release component and the immediate release component necessary to produce the pre-determined release profile; and - 3. incorporating the specified amounts of the components 35 into the formulation.